Documentation

 .

-Registry (RIR) the IP address belongs.
-Here it belongs to ARIN
+Registry (RIR) the IP address belongs to.
+Here, it belongs to ARIN

 , which is the RIR

-for North America.
-In total, there exist five different RIRs for different areas of the world:
+responsible for North America.
+In total, there are five different RIRs for various areas of the world:

 #